 - Android versions 4.4.2 or older may not work.

-- Some Blackberry, and other less common phones may have hardware problems.
+- Some Blackberry, and other uncommon phones may not work with Stryd.

 - There is an app available to verify whether Bluetooth is working on your Stryd.
 These apps are intended for developers, but are a good way to determine whether the phone or Stryd is causing the problem.
 For iOS, there is LightBlue Explorer and for Android there is nRF Connect.
 Both apps allow you to scan for Bluetooth devices.
 If you Stryd is operational, it will show up in the list.